 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
 This page may include information about American Express products currently unavailable on Slickdeals.
 American Express is not a partner of Slickdeals.

-Inflation is still on the rise, so managing your money wisely so it goes further is critical right now to hold on to more of your cash and income.
+Inflation has improved some but is still affecting many Americans, so managing your money so it goes further is critical right now to hold on to more of your cash and income.
 One way you can do that is by becoming more frugal.

 If you want to get your finances in shape, here are some ways you can be more frugal and start saving money.
 With these 11 tips, you’ll be in a much better position with your finances now and in the future.